-I have worked with realtors and small business owners for many years to help minimize their taxes.
-One of the largest tax deductions available to those who drive extensively for business - especially realtors who virtually live in their cars - is the business auto deduction.
+I have worked with real estate agents and small business owners for many years to help minimize their taxes.
+One of the largest tax deductions available to those who drive extensively for business - especially real estate agents who virtually live in their cars - is the business auto deduction.
 Unfortunately, many owners who qualify for this deduction fail to take full advantage of it.
 Why?
 They fail to record their business miles accurately!

 Now, I know tracking business mileage can be a major hassle.
 Writing down mileage & business purpose every time you get in or out of the car (to keep what the IRS calls a contemporaneously recorded mileage log) can seem a ridiculous waste of time and momentum.
 Using an app on your phone to track business miles can prove equally distracting.
 But, the IRS requires documentation for every business-mile deducted.
 Their view is pretty simple (if not understandable): No proof – no deduction!

 Helping business owners document and maximize their auto deduction is why I developed a super-simple method to record business auto use.
 Here it is.

 To track business miles, take the following steps: